wp-plugins/simple-user-profile/readme.txt

 * Fixed bug that would sometimes show bio box unchecked even if it was excluded.

 1.5
 * Added support for custom contact methods

+1.7
+* Added website url back in, apparently this doesn't list in contact methods